ckswilliams/modOpenREM/docs/charts.rst

    Figure 2: Bar chart sorting options

 Below each bar chart there are options to sort the order of the data.
-This can be by average value, size of data sample, or alphabetically (figure 2).
+This can be ascending or descending by average value, size of data sample, or alphabetically (figure 2).

 Clicking on an entry in the bar chart legend toggles the display of the corresponding series on the chart.